IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 6 - Open your browser and type `http://localhost/`

+> [!NOTE]
-Note: or if you are using Docker Desktop, go to Containers/Apps, find your container and click `Open in browser`
+> If you are using Docker Desktop, go to Containers/Apps, find your container and click `Open in browser`

 <img class="responsive-img" style="box-shadow: 5px -4px 13px 1px grey" src="./images/docker-apps.png" />
 <p style="text-align:center;">Docker Containers/Apps</p>

 ### Updates

-1 - Follow the first 4 steps of the first time installation  with the newly published zip file.
+1 - Follow the first 4 steps of the first time installation with the newly published zip file

 2 - Verify that the new image has loaded correctly (the old image should be tagged as <none>)